Feastio

 Squash with lemon verbena and pineapple granita

-The picture above was taken after my first bite so that you can see the creamy squash below the pineapple-flavored ice.
+The first dessert was squash with lemon verbena and pineapple granita.
+The picture above was taken after my first bite, so you can see the creamy squash beneath the pineapple-flavored ice.

 Lingonberry tart